-The clock of the crystal oscillator can be used for clocking the microcontroller.
-Atmel's M4xCx9x has the special feature of starting with an integrated RC-oscillator to switch on the PLL transmitter block with ENABLE = H, and after 1 ms to assume the clock signal of the transmission IC, so the message can be sent with crystal accuracy.
+The clock of the crystal oscillator can be used for clocking the microcontroller. the microcontroller block has the special feature of starting with an integrated RC-oscillator to switch on the PLL transmitter block with ENABLE = H, and after 1 ms to assume the clock signal of the transmission IC, so the message can be sent with crystal accuracy.